 A Word from the Author

 I was lucky to be born on a tiny dot in the Pacific Ocean called Kauai, Hawaii.
-I graduated from Kamehameha High School and Stanford University then practiced law and became a judge in California.
+I graduated from Kamehameha High School and Stanford University and its law school, then practiced law and became a judge in California.

 I'm back home living in my mother's old house by the ocean.
 My wife, Judie, and I have a lot of fun creating the books and talks.
-I love history, and my formative years were impacted by the Pearl Harbor bombing and living on an island with thousands of GIs under martial law.
-My first three published books are memoirs describing the pre war and war years in the islands.
+I love history.
+My formative years were impacted by the Pearl Harbor bombing and living on an island with thousands of GIs under martial law.
+My first three are memoirs describing the pre-war and war years in the islands.

 My barefoot stories and the family movie theater bring laughter and good times as you learn how to make a tin canoe or challenge the sugar cane trains on the bridges.
-Kaua'i Kids in Peace and World War II makes me wonder how I survived challenging sugarcane trains, learning to surf, kite fighting, and dodging the armed military patrols as I sneaked onto the beach at night.
+Kauai Kids in Peace and WW Two makes me wonder how I survived challenging sugarcane trains, learning to surf, kite fighting, and dodging the armed military patrols as I sneaked onto the beach at night.
 Part II, is serious, dedicated to the courageous Nisei soldiers.
 My Japanese-American friends and family faced racism and possible internment.
-I end this book as I fly off to Honolulu to attend Kamehameha Schools in 1944.
+The story closes when I fly to Honolulu to attend Kamehameha Schools in 1944.

 When I land in Honolulu, my next memoir begins: Hawaii in War and Peace.
-My highschool years in Honolulu during World War Two challenged me.
+My high school years in Honolulu during World War Two challenged me.
 The military regimen at Kamehameha Schools for children of Hawaiian ancestry was stressful.
-The city full of thousands of GIs and sailors was tense as they didn't like locals.
-It was a complete contrast to my life on Kaua'i.
-We could not use the beach and were unwelcome in Waikiki.
+The city full of thousands of GIs and sailors was tense.
+Many of them did not like mixed race locals, unllike life on Kauai.
+Beaches were off limits (fear of Japanese invasion) and Hawaiians were unwelcome in Waikiki.
 I learned about the Honolulu Harlot, politics, racism, and how to maneuver in a complicated world.
 A family driving trip around the continental U.S.in 1948 caused me to wonder where I belonged when I witnessed anti-Semitism and the segregated South.
 But there were also wonderful moments diving in the ocean which convinced me I should stay home and become a fisherman.
-My parents had other ideas and I headed to Stanford University in 1949.
+My parents had other ideas.
+I headed to Stanford University in 1949.

-My first novel, Cult of Ku, features gruesome murders of the political elite in Honolulu in 1920.
-The hero, Grant, is accused of murdering his grandmother after she threatens to disinherit him.
-Released from jail he knows he must find the real killer or face trial for several murders of the powerful Caucasian elite.
-The history of anti-unionism of the plantations, the multi-cultural society, and ancient Native Hawaiian rituals and marial arts plus the advancing winds of war carry the reader into a complex world.
+Cult of Ku, Gruesome murders strike the political elite in Honolulu in 1920 when Grant returns from serving in the Army and after law school..
+Grant, is accused of murdering his grandmother after she threatens to disinherit him.
+He must find the real killer or face trial for several murders of the powerful Caucasian elite.
+The history of anti-unionism of the plantations, the multi-cultural society, and ancient Native Hawaiian rituals and martial arts plus the advancing winds of war carry the reader into a complex world.
 A dramatic ocean-side fight at an ancient temple reveals the murderer and the motive.

-So, as I look back on my late teenage years when I wanted nothing more than to be a fisherman I realize that facing the challenge of Stanford, its law school, the practice of law in California, and then serving as a judge, led to my development as a person, and to a legal career where I believe I benefited society.
+So, as I look back on my late teenage years when I wanted nothing more than to be a fisherman, I realize that facing the challenge of Stanford, its law school, the practice of law in California, and then serving as a judge, led to my development as a person, and to a legal career where I believe I benefited society.
 All in all, it was a very wise decision to listen to my parents and attend college, an opportunity they never had.
 I learned so much about the world and people.
-Now I am back home, near the ocean and breezes, trying to write about it all.
-How blessed!
+Now I am back home near the ocean and enjoy a relaxed life with my wife, Judie.